Office of Postdoctoral Affairs

 How to sign up?

-- You can sign up to meet with up to 3 professionals
+- You can sign up to meet with up to three professionals

 - Make sure you don’t sign up for overlapping times.
 Just one professional per 10 min window.

-All the information about the career paths and the professionals is in the booklet attached to this e-mail.
+- All the information about the career paths and the professionals is in the booklet attached to the e-mail.

 All are welcome to attend the reception after the speed networking event, even if all of the time slots are filled.

-We look forward to seeing you Nov 1st.
+We look forward to seeing you on November 1st.

 Career Paths for Postdoctoral Fellows Seminar Series

 Throughout the academic year, the Office of Postdoctoral Affairs provides up to seven career seminars.
 These seminars are given by PhD or MD scientists that have gone into a variety of careers from academia to industry to non-traditional, such as writing and venture capital.
 Some of the speakers have been alumni from Jefferson.

 All are welcome to attend these events.